Skip to main content

 M.S.
 '15 Psychology, Ph.D.
 '20 Psychology

-Elizabeth is an assistant professor at the UK Center for Innovation in Population Health and an assistant professor in the UK Department of Health Management and Policy.
+Elizabeth is an assistant professor at the Center for Innovation in Population Health and the Department of Health Management and Policy at the University of Kentucky.
+She is a member of the Board of Health in Lexington/Fayette County, representing a mental health and substance use-focused perspective.

 M.S.
 '18 Psychology, Ph.D.
 '21 Psychology

-Jessica is a research scientist for Implementation Science in the Healthcare Delivery Research Network at MedStar Health Research Institute and is a research affiliate in the Cancer Prevention and Control Program at the Georgetown Lombardi Comprehensive Cancer Center.
-She also completed a Master of Public Health degree in biostatistics from the University of Puerto Rico, Medical Science Campus.
+Jessica is a research scientist in the Healthcare Delivery Research Network at MedStar Health Research Institute and a research affiliate in the Cancer Prevention and Control Program at the Georgetown Lombardi Comprehensive Cancer Center.
+Her research interests include cancer survivorship, colorectal cancer, genetic testing, cancer disparities, behavioral interventions, and implementation science.

 Meredith Saunders-Mattingly